 The main reason that print offerings are ignored when promotional companies work with their clients is because print is, admittedly, intimidating.
 Once terms such as card stock, coating, bleed, gutter or spread are thrown out, many realize that they just don’t have the time to invest in learning the ins and outs of an industry that requires some background knowledge.
 As a promotional salesperson, it might also require you to work with vendors that you’ve never worked with before, requiring you to get out of your comfort zone.

-If you take the initiative to learn more about the print industry (we love this class from Lynda for learning the basics), you can reap the benefits.
+If you take the initiative to learn more about the print industry (check out our Beginner's Guide series), you can reap the benefits.

 Print Is Both a Promotional Product AND An Untapped Service Offering